 top of page

-The creative heart of Memoria Obscura and all-round talent Mia Mane stood as a model (both as a hobbyist and full-time self-employed) in front of the photographers' cameras from 2007 to 2018.
+The creative heart of Memoria Obscura and all-round talent Sabrina, better known under her stage name Mia Mane, stood as a model (both as a hobbyist and full-time self-employed) in front of the photographers' cameras from 2007 to 2018.

 Her refreshing nature, her authenticity, diligence and simplicity let her get started practically overnight.